 - The award is also published publicly so that anyone can see who is delivering the government contract.

-For any company selling to the government or public sector, it is vital to understand the tender process and how to successfully bid for contracts.
+For any company selling to the government or public sector (i.e. selling to district councils, city councils, NHS, MOD etc), it is vital to understand the tender process and how to successfully bid for contracts.

 Where to find government tenders?

-As mentioned above, the EU procurement regulations mean that contracts over a certain threshold must be advertised.
-Typically, across the UK, most contracts over £10,000 are also widely advertised for potential bidders.
+As mentioned above, the European Union (EU) procurement regulations mean that contracts over a certain threshold must be advertised.
+Typically, across the UK, most contracts over £10,000 are also widely advertised for potential bidders and follow the same procurement process.

 Government tender opportunities are published across a number of platforms – mainly Contracts Finder and Tenders Electronic Daily.
-There are then a whole host of regional portals, local authority sites and third parties who advertise contract opportunities.
+There are then a whole host of regional portals, local authority sites and third parties who advertise contract opportunities within public sector procurement.
+All contract information is under open government licence, like most public sector information, and available to all.

-Executive Compass publish a selection of live contract notices, updated daily, to showcase opportunities across the UK.
-Finding the right contract for your business is the first step in the tender process.
+Executive Compass publish a selection of live contract notices, updated daily, to showcase opportunities across the UK for public sector bodies.
+Finding the right tenders and contracts for your business is the first step in the tender process.

 Why bid for government contracts?